Stop Employee Turnover With These Sales Hiring Tips

 Coaching and training do not come naturally to all sales managers.
 If you’re struggling to find the best approach, check out the Difficult Conversations Coach tool in TeamTrait.
 This tool will lead you through a question-and-answer session to help you prepare for important conversations.
 Using this tool during onboarding can also help you make a solid impression with new hires and strengthen their resolve to stay with the organization.

 39% of sales professionals are actively seeking another job with another firm.
-That’s not a number than any sales manager wants to experience.
+That’s not a number that any sales manager wants to experience.
 Using these top sales hiring tips will help you increase retention of valued team members.

 Image by Resume Genius on Pexels.